 Post-purchase web SDKs

-Offer a branded impact experience after payment using ekko’s post‑purchase SDKs. ekko renders the components server‑side, and the SDK provides a simple way to drop them into your confirmation flow.
+Offer an impact experience after payment using ekko's post‑purchase SDKs. ekko renders the components server‑side, and the SDK provides a simple way to drop them into your confirmation flow.

 See our post-purchase SDKs in action at https://pwa.ekko.earth/